julurisaichandu/rubbish-dataset/README.md

 ## Note

 Currently the project is looking for maintainers/ moderators for the project and will help them for opensource contributions.

+## License
+This project is licensed under the MIT License.
+By contributing, you agree that your submissions will also be licensed under the same terms.